ETH-NEXUS/civicutils/README.md

 * Associated evidence items, i.e. individual publications used by curators to support the clinical claim (either PubMed identifiers or ASCO abstracts)

 Last, in turn, the following information is returned by the query for each individual item:
-* Evidence status (whether the given clinical statement has been submitted/unreviewed, rejected or accepted in the database)
+* Evidence status: whether the given clinical statement has been submitted/unreviewed, rejected or accepted in the database
-* Source status (whether the underlying source/publication is considered submitted, rejected or fully curated)
+* Source status: whether the underlying source/publication is considered submitted, rejected or fully curated
-* Variant origin (presumed origin of the alteration within the underlying study, e.g. inherited or acquired mutation)
+* Variant origin: presumed origin of the alteration within the underlying study, e.g. inherited or acquired mutation
-* CIViC confidence rating (score assigned by the curator summarizing the quality of the reported evidence in the knowledgebase)
+* CIViC confidence rating: score assigned by the curator summarizing the quality of the reported evidence in the knowledgebase

 We refer to the [CIViC documentation](https://civic.readthedocs.io/en/latest/) for detailed descriptions about the data contained in the knowledgebase.